DanielleSpring/Final-Project/README.md

 -
 ## **Dashboard:**
 We used JavaScript to create and host our dashboard using HeroKu.
-It will be directly tied to our Postgres database hosted on AWS via a direct connection.
+It will be directly tied to our Postgres database hosted on Heroku via a direct connection.

 Our dashboard will be presented with charts showing: